-This simple and spicy habanero mango salsa recipe is packed with fresh ingredients and only takes 5 minutes to make!
+This simple and spicy mango habanero salsa recipe is tangy, packed with fresh ingredients, and only takes 5 minutes to make!
 Serve with tortilla chips, grilled salmon, chicken, or shrimp.

 I am a huge salsa fan!
 It’s super easy to make, is the perfect appetizer with some chips, and is ideal for the Super Bowl, family parties, and Summer BBQs.
 Mango and habanero salsa is perfect all year long.